Yoga is my big hobby. I think it provides the most comprehensive approach to man by addressing all levels of his being.

 The trip to India had another meaning for me.

-Whether I worked in tourism or later in QSR business, I have not had the best experience with my Indian clients.
+Whether I worked in tourism or later in the QSR business, I did not have the best experience with my Indian clients.
 When some of my close friends got to know that I was planning to go to India, they couldn’t believe it.
 “You and India?”
 They said, “You don’t have the best experience with these people?!”
-But I knew it will be different when it is not about business.
+But I knew it would be different when it is not about business.
 I was curious and wanted to meet “normal people.”

-I spent quiet a long time to find training I liked.
-The style of yoga was clear, vinyasa had been my passion.
+I spent quite a long time to find the training I liked.
+The style of yoga was clear.
+Vinyasa had been my passion.
 I also wanted to dive more into yoga philosophy.

-I found course in Goa, in a part of India which is great intermediate stage between our world and “real” India.
+I found a course in Goa, a part of India that is a great intermediate stage between our world and “real” India.
 I decided to travel a bit before my training.
 I love old historical monuments and India has so many beautiful places to offer.
-I immediately got excited for several of them but if you look on the map you can see that India is a really big country.
+I immediately got excited for several of them, but if you look on the map, you can see that India is a huge country.
 I could not spend another month there and did not want to rush while traveling.

 Flight tickets set the boundaries.
-I flew to Mumbai and from there I had great connection to Goa, so I decided to find something nearby.
+I flew to Mumbai, and from there, I had a great connection to Goa, so I decided to find something nearby.

 I chose Aurangabad as my starting point.
 It is only about 1- hour flight from Mumbai.

-I read various recommendations for travellers especially women traveling alone on how to move around India.
-I was surprised that arriving to Mumbai at night was not recommended especially if you had connecting flight from another terminal.
-Terminals are not connected so you have to take a taxi and taxi drivers do not have good reputation there.
+I read various recommendations for travelers, especially women traveling alone on how to move around India.
+I was surprised that arriving in Mumbai at night was not recommended, especially if you had a connecting flight from another terminal.
+Terminals are not connected, so you have to take a taxi, and taxi drivers do not have a good reputation.
 Luckily my flights were all from the same terminal.

-After studying the important things I also had some less important things to take care of.
-I went to warm place in January and I had no flip flops!
+After studying the important things, I also had some less critical things to take care of.
+I went to a warm place in January, and I had no flip flops!

 It seemed impossible to buy nice flip flops in Prague in winter.
 I decided to buy them on the way.